michaelheyman/haskell-wav/README.md

 | SubchunkID   |                  4 |                  36 | Big    |
 | SubchunkSize |                  4 |                  40 | Little |
 | Data         |       SubchunkSize |                  44 | Little |

+## Documentation

+This application is documented with haddock-compatible annotations.

+To view the documentation:

+* Build the documentation artifacts: `stack ghci --only-locals`
+* View the generated docs in the browser: `stack haddock --open haskell-wav`